maikyh/Student-Store/README.md

 - [x] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
 - [x] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
 - [x] Users can click on the "Most Expensive" category to view all products sorted by price in descending order.

+## Reflection

+- Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+The last lab was the one that helped me the most.
+Here, I learned how to fetch movies and call APIs.
+Thanks to this, I felt prepared to complete all core and stretch features.

+- If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+If I had more time, I would add more information to the pop-ups, make them more aesthetically pleasing, and use a database instead of arrays to retrieve movie information.

+- Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+I really liked the final result, and I feel proud that I completed all the features on time.
+However, next time, I will manage my time better to improve its performance and also focus on enhancing the quality of the code.

 ## *Week 3* Application Features